knadh/listmonk/docs/docs/content/installation.md

 The latest image is available on DockerHub at `listmonk/listmonk:latest`

 !!! note
-    Listmonk's docs and scripts use `docker compose`, which is compatible with the latest version of docker.
+    listmonk's docs and scripts use `docker compose`, which is compatible with the latest version of docker.
 If you installed docker and docker-compose from your Linux distribution, you probably have an older version and will need to use the `docker-compose` command instead, or you'll need to update docker manually.
 [More info](https://gist.github.com/MaximilianKohler/e5158fcfe6de80a9069926a67afcae11#docker-update).

 Use the sample [docker-compose.yml](https://github.com/knadh/listmonk/blob/master/docker-compose.yml) to run listmonk and Postgres DB with `docker compose` as follows: